eclipse/epsilon-website/n/mkdocs/docs/doc/eol.md

     }
 ```

-The Class2Table rule transforms a Class of the OO model into a Table in
-the DB model and sets the name of the table to be the same as the name
-of the class.
-Rule Atribute2Column transforms an Attribute from the OO
-model into a column in the DB model.
-Except for setting its name (line
-12), it also needs to define that the column belongs to the table which
-corresponds to the class that defines the source attribute.
-The
-commented-out assignment statement of line 13 cannot be used for this
-purpose since it would illegaly attempt to assign the owningTable
-feature of the column to a model element of an inappropriate type
-(OO!Class).
-However, the special assignment operator in the
-task-specific language implements the semantics discussed in Section
-[\[sec:Design.ETL.SpecialAssignmentOperator\]](#sec:Design.ETL.SpecialAssignmentOperator){reference-type="ref"
-reference="sec:Design.ETL.SpecialAssignmentOperator"}, and thus in line
-14 it assigns to the owningTable feature not the class that owns the
-attribute but its corresponding table (calculated using the Class2Table
-rule) in the DB model.
+The Class2Table rule transforms a Class of the OO model into a Table in the DB model and sets the name of the table to be the same as the name of the class.
+Rule Atribute2Column transforms an Attribute from the OO model into a column in the DB model.
+Except for setting its name (line 12), it also needs to define that the column belongs to the table which corresponds to the class that defines the source attribute.
+The commented-out assignment statement of line 13 cannot be used for this purpose since it would illegaly attempt to assign the owningTable feature of the column to a model element of an inappropriate type (OO!Class).
+However, the special assignment operator in the task-specific language implements the semantics discussed in Section [\[sec:Design.ETL.SpecialAssignmentOperator\]](#sec:Design.ETL.SpecialAssignmentOperator){reference-type="ref"reference="sec:Design.ETL.SpecialAssignmentOperator"}, and thus in line 14 it assigns to the owningTable feature not the class that owns the attribute but its corresponding table (calculated using the Class2Table rule) in the DB model.

 ### If Statement

-As in most programming languages, an if statement consists of a
-condition, a block of statements that is executed if the condition is
-satisfied and (optionally) a block of statements that is executed
-otherwise.
-As an example, in the listing below, if variable a holds a value that is
-greater than 0 the statement of line 3 is executed, otherwise the
-statement of line 5 is executed.
+As in most programming languages, an if statement consists of a condition, a block of statements that is executed if the condition is satisfied and (optionally) a block of statements that is executed otherwise.
+As an example, in the listing below, if variable a holds a value that is greater than 0 the statement of line 3 is executed, otherwise the statement of line 5 is executed.

 ```
 if (a > 0) {